Carbohydrates: what they are, how they are classified, and what role they play in our diet

 Simple and complex carbohydrates

-- Complex: includes oligosaccharides and polysaccharides.
+- Complex: include oligosaccharides and polysaccharides.
 They have more complex structures and take longer to digest.
 The release of energy is more gradual and constant.
 Examples: whole wheat bread, whole wheat pasta, legumes, oats.

 Glycemic index and glycemic load